elipousson/presentations/2016-06-02-intro-to-github.md

 ## Using GitHub Pages

+- You can upload files, fork an existing repository, or use the [automatic page generator]( https://help.github.com/articles/creating-pages-with-the-automatic-generator/)
+- To upload files or use the automatic page generator, create a new repository named your-username.github.io, where username is your username (or organization name) on GitHub.

 Note: [Library Carpentry](https://github.com/LibraryCarpentry/week-three-library-carpentry/blob/master/Git_lesson.md): Github pages allow you to version control your website.
 This is useful for a lot different reasons.
 It allows you to keep a record of what changes you have made.
 It allows people to reference your website at a particular point in time and (if you make you're source open) to see what it was like at that particular point in time.
 This is very useful for academic citations.
 Most people have had the experience of following up a reference to a website and either getting a 404 error or seeing something completely different.
 Although using version on your site doesn't guarantee this won't happen it does make it easier to manage old versions of your site.

 ---